it-at-m/opensource.muenchen.de/software/digiwf.md

 tags:
 - eigenentwicklung
 - application
+- opencore
 - start2021
 sortingPriority: 2
 ---
-DigiWF is a platform for process automation.
+__DigiWF__ is a platform for process automation.
 Users can automate workflows themselves and access other systems.

 ---